-DIY Furniture Plans to Build a Cedar Fence Picket Planter Box
+DIY Furniture Plans – Super-Simple Cedar Planter Box Using Fence Pickets

 Spring is in full swing where I live and I am dying to work on planting a garden.
-I promised Matt I would do a better job of taking care of the garden this year with my black thumb of death and all!
+I decided I would try to do a better job of taking care of the garden this year with my black thumb of death and all!
 So to keep up with my end of the bargain, I built a planter box that we can use.
-The DIY furniture plans to build a cedar fence picket planter box is really cheap and easy – cedar fence pickets, a treated 2×2, hardware cloth and weed barrier are all you need to create this simple box!
+The DIY furniture plans to build a cedar fence picket planter box are really cheap and easy – cedar fence pickets, a treated 2×2, hardware cloth and weed barrier are all you need to create this simple box!

 - 1-1/2″ brad nails

 - 1/2″ staples